vercel/swr/README.md

 ```

 This is **incorrect**.
 Because the identifier (also the index of the cache) of the data is `'/api/data'`,
-so even if `token` changes, SWR will still get the same key and return the wrong data.
+so even if `token` changes, SWR will still have the same key and return the wrong data.

 Instead, you can use an **array** as the `key` parameter, which contains multiple arguments of `fetcher`: